 Editor’s note: Obituaries are published free of charge as a public service.
 Content is subject to editing for parity treatment and style continuity.
 Date of publication cannot be guaranteed.
+Any questions regarding obituaries should be directed to the mortuary or via email to firstname.lastname@example.org.
 Memorial advertisements may be purchased through the newspaper advertising department.